matheus-delazeri/woo-mag-import-products/README.md

 # WooMag Import
-A Magento 1.9 module that imports all products from your WooCommerce store.
+A Magento 1.9 module that imports all products from your WooCommerce store in WordPress.

 ## Module informations
 `Package/Namespace`: "Matheus"